erichoracek/MSDynamicsDrawerViewController/README.md

 * This class was written with an emphasis on simplicity.
 Its interface is about as simple as they come, and is easy to extend.
 * It features a smooth bounce animation when the navigation pane is flicked in either direction based on the velocity of the swipe gesture.
+* There are various appearance types available to customize its visual style.
 * It doesn't require for you to subclass your pane or master view controllers to add them as child view controllers.
 * The swipe gesture to reveal the master view controller doesn't interfere with `UITableViews` or other `UIScrollViews` added to the pane view controller's view.
 * When a new pane view controller is set using the `setPaneViewController:animated:completion:` method, it is first animated off to the right, replaced, and then animated back to the left.
 This prevents a jarring "pop-in" effect when a new pane view controller replaces the current view.

+# Appearance Types

+There are a few types of appearance available for `MSNavigationPaneViewController`.
+They each change some aspect of the visual style of the pane view dragging.
+The appearance type of the navigation pane is set via the `navigationPaneViewController.appearanceType` accessor.
+The possible types are as follows:

+* **None** (`MSNavigationPaneAppearanceTypeNone`) – Default appearance.
+Doesn't change the master view's appearance in any way as the pane view is dragged.
+* **Parallax** (`MSNavigationPaneAppearanceTypeParallax`) – Scrolls the master view in from the right as the pane view is dragged.
+* **Zoom** (`MSNavigationPaneAppearanceTypeZoom`) – Zooms the master view in from an inset state as the pane view is dragged.

+The default value of the appearance type is `MSNavigationPaneAppearanceTypeNone`.

 # Touches